life-itself/community/content/tao/ops-offboarding.md

 * Github - Remove team member’s access to the Life Itself group on Github.
 * Google workspace - Delete team member workspace account, as this costs money.
 (Who has access to this?)
 * Wordpress - Remove team member’s access to the Life Itself wordpress.
+* Bitwarden - Delete team member as a user in the Life Itself organization bitwarden, as we have a maximum number of users on bitwarden that we pay for.
+This won't delete the team member's bitwarden account, just remove access to shared collections.
 * Additionally, the offboarder should ensure they have scheduled an exit interview with the departing team member before their final day.
 Ideally, the exit interview will take place some time (for example a month) after their departure to give time for reflection, but it may be easier to schedule it in their final week.
 The template exit interview guide is here, and this should be sent to the interviewee at least a week before their interview to give them time to consider their answers: https://docs.google.com/document/d/1uk64hDpywfElPgsKIsNEx0ksaLOa53fViOQkcrgVNqI/edit?usp=sharing